 Earth Observation taken during a day pass by the Expedition 40 crew aboard the International Space Station (ISS).

-Earth Observation taken during a day pass by the Expedition 40 crew aboard the International Space Station (ISS).
-Folder lists this as: United States - possible poor camera settings.
+Earth Observation taken during a night pass by the Expedition 40 crew aboard the International Space Station (ISS).
+Folder lists this as: Los Angeles.